 Hawaiian Airlines offers two ways to pay for an upgrade in cash, and it often costs less than buying a first/business class ticket.

 One is a program that sells confirmed upgrades at check-in or 24 hours in advance of the flight and the other is an option to bid in an auction for an upgrade that’s confirmed between 26 and 48 hours before a trip.

 For upgrades at the 24-hour mark, the price to upgrade with cash is fixed, depending on the route and sometimes your status level:

 Bidding for upgrades

-You’ll be notified between 48 hours and 26 hours before departure whether your offer was accepted, and you can cancel or change your offer anytime up to 48 hours before the flight.
+You’ll be notified within 48 hours before departure whether your offer was accepted.
+You can cancel or change your offer anytime up to 48 hours before the flight.
 However, you won’t be able to choose your seat once you win the upgrade since they are assigned based on availability.

-Just keep in mind, if you plan ahead, you can sometimes find First Class fares from the West Coast that cost only about $200-$250 more than a Coach fare each way, without having to go through the uncertainty of the bidding process.
+Tip: With advance planning, you can find first/business fares from the West Coast that cost about $200-$250 more than a coach fare each way.
+These fares can save you from the uncertainty of the bidding process.

 Now that you know all the ways to get an upgrade on Hawaiian Airlines, you might want to consider going for one on your next trip to the Aloha state.
 If you’re willing to spend some money or HawaiianMiles, you’re guaranteed to get a seat in the airline’s first/business class.